-- providing relevant medical history and immunisation status on enrolment, and updating as required - signing a direction for first aid trained staff to follow in the event of a medical emergency requiring the administration of medication.
+- providing relevant medical history and immunisation status on enrolment, and updating as required - providing and updating a health care plan annually - providing additional medical information as requested by the school, including but not limited to advice from the child's medical practitioners, detailed asthma plans signed by the child's GP, etc. - signing a direction for first aid trained staff to follow in the event of a medical emergency requiring the administration of medication.